prxdyu/ResNet/README.md

-# ResNet
-RestNet Implementation using PyTorch
+# RestNet Implementation using PyTorch